HEPiX-Forum/hepix-forum.github.io/techwatch.md

   The mandate of this Working Group is to monitor the relevant evolutions, both in terms of technology and markets, of the computing equipments that are relevant to the HEPiX community.
-author: Helge Meinhard, German Cancio et al.
+author: Andrea Sciaba et al.
 redirect_from: /techwatch/index.html
 ---